 Structural Outline of the Book of Revelation

 The book quickly and clearly establishes that it is RIGIDLY organized.
 It is primarily organized in sevens and threes.
 After seven messages to seven churches, there are seven seals, seven trumpets and seven bowls, presented in that order... seals, trumpets and then bowls.
 Seven thunders are also mentioned but the contents of the seven thunders are not revealed.
+The trumpets and bowl judgements function as pairs.

-There are three signs "in heaven": a woman, a great red dragon and seven angels with seven plagues (the seven bowl judgements).The first two signs "in heaven" are in the seventh trumpet.
+There are three signs "in heaven": a woman, a great red dragon and seven angels with seven plagues (the seven bowl judgements).The three signs "in heaven" are in the seventh trumpet.
 The third sign "in heaven" is the seven bowl judgements.
 There are three woes.
 Each woe is associated with the fifth, sixth and seventh trumpet blasts, respectively.

 Structural Outline: